 43 participants (4 ANSPs, 4 ATC suppliers) from 8 different countries met in Braunschweig in June 2014.
 So far developed results were presented and showed remarkable benefits for the air traffic controllers, e.g.:

 - With Automatic Speech Recognition (ASR) a classical AMAN will change from a reactive to an active system.

 - If ASR fails to recognize a given controller command, then the pilot may also misunderstand the controller.
 Therefore, ASR will enhance safety.

-- ASR enables to represent a voice utterances in digital form in the assistant system, which permit different monitoring, warning and support applications
+- ASR enables to represent voice utterances in digital form in the assistant system, permitting different monitoring, warning and support applications

 Please see the results of the second workshop for further information or directly contact the project manager.

-Nowadays deployed special purpose decision support tools (DST) for the approach traffic, better known as AMANs, are implemented to produce efficient sequences of the inbound traffic and guidance advisories for optimized approaches.
+Currently deployed special purpose decision support tools (DST) for the approach traffic, better known as AMANs, intend to propose optimized sequences of inbound traffic and generate guidance advisories for efficient approaches.
 Information about deviations from the planned sequence is exchanged between controller and pilot via radio communication.
-The AMAN gets to know this only by changes in the track of the aircraft shown to the controller on the radar screen with a delay of about 30 seconds.
+The AMAN learns about these intentions only by changes in the track of the aircraft shown to the controller on the radar screen with a delay of about 30 seconds.
 The planning algorithm of the AMAN is therefore not timely updated.